LackOfMorals/lackofmorals.github.io/_posts/2024-10-16-token-query-api.md

 To gets this to work , we will need

 - A free Okta developer account.
-- Neo4j Enterprise running in Docker locally
+- Neo4j Enterprise running in Docker locally with the Movies example graph
 - Docker installed
 - Text editor
 - Beverage of choice

 ---

-## Run Neo4j Docker image in AWS for Neo4j
+## Run Neo4j Docker image locally

 Install Neo4j Docker image